 The focus of the Schools' governmental funds is on near-term inflows, outflows, and balances of spendable resources.
 In particular, unassigned fund balance may serve as a useful measure of the Schools' net resources available for spending at the end of the fiscal year.
-As the Schools completed the year, its governmental funds reported combined fund balances of \$4.3 million.
-Approximately 9.2% of this amount (\$400,000) constitutes unassigned fund balance, which is available for spending at the Schools' discretion.
-The remainder of fund balance is nonspendable, restricted, committed or assigned to indicate that it is not available for new spending because it is mostly reserved as follows: (1) to liquidate contracts and purchase orders of the prior period, (2) to account for reported inventories in the Schools' Food Service Fund, (3) to account for funding restricted for various grants, (4) committed to capital projects, (5) committed to developing a strategic plan and (6) committed to fund training for student advancement coaches.
+As the Schools completed the year, its governmental funds reported combined fund balances of \$3.3 million.
+Approximately 15.2% of this amount (\$0.5 million) constitutes unassigned fund balance, which is available for spending at the Schools' discretion.
+The remainder of fund balance is nonspendable, restricted, committed or assigned to indicate that it is not available for new spending because it is mostly reserved as follows: (1) to liquidate contracts and purchase orders of the prior period, (2) to account for reported inventories in the Schools' Food Service Fund, (3) to account for funding restricted for various grants and (4) committed to capital projects.
 All of the governmental funds are accounted for using the modified accrual basis of accounting.